BrianPugh/torchsample/docs/Overview.rst

 Overview
 ========

-Using coordinates with neural networks is a mismash between normalized coordinates, unnormalized coordinates, matrix indices, calls to ``meshgrid`` and ``grid_sample``, and permuting/reshaping tensors.
+Using coordinates in pytorch is a mismash between normalized coordinates, unnormalized coordinates, matrix indices, calls to ``meshgrid`` and ``grid_sample``, and permuting/reshaping tensors.
 TorchSample aims to make it very simple to generate coordinates, and to sample a neural network with them.

-For example, if we wanted to generate all the coordinates for a 2D image, and use them to sample the image
+For example, if we wanted to generate all the coordinates for a 2D image, and use them to query the image, we would have to perform the following:

 .. code-block:: python